qgevans/geomyid/README.md

 _I caved_ D: The stupid thing works on stupid Linux now. (still only SBCL)

+Now depends on solipsism (https://github.com/heddwch/solipsism) just to make it more of a pain in the ass.
+You're welcome. :D

 #### Extended attributes, their functions, and their defaults if not specified.
 ##### selector-type
 The Gopher type for a resource.
 Autodetected based upon file extension, falling back to '0' for files and '1' for directories.